 Having a call to action style event that appears during playback is a powerful channel for your viewer to interact with you and your content, without interrupting playback.

 This button could - or perhaps should, be directly related to what the viewer is seeing in the video.
 For example, it would be great if you were demonstrating a product, and the viewer could instantly have the ability to go to a page where they can book a personal demo with one of your reps!

 With access to the Vidyard Platform and the Events Library, you can add a button an as annotation (overlay) into any of your videos.

 Here is a step by step guide to get a visually pleasing & customizable button into your videos.
 This particular button will also expand when hovered over as shown below.

 - Create a new event by clicking Content - Events and then New Event.

 - Select Annotation from Custom Events and press Create.

 - Give your event a title and click on the HTML tab.

-4. Delete what is currently showing, open this Codepen link and copy the code from there into the HTML (Note: code is provided for instructional purposes only).
+- Delete what is currently showing, open this Codepen link and copy the code from there into the HTML (Note: code is provided for instructional purposes only).